-If — and when — outdated tech tools failed to meet the needs of our team, it was hard to keep a project moving.
-Not only did it present barriers to us effectively doing our jobs, it took our focus away from our real purpose: supporting our students.
+If — and when — outdated technology failed to meet the needs of our team, it was hard to keep a project moving.
+Not only did it present barriers to us effectively doing our jobs, it took our focus away from our real purpose: Supporting our students.
 We spent so much time trying to make bulky, ineffective tech do what we needed it to that we soon realized that “jumping through hoops” was filed under our job responsibilities as “other duties as assigned.”

 I don’t work on a campus anymore, but I hear this story over and over again from folks working in student affairs.

 Many student affairs professionals want to deliver the best possible college experience to their students, but outdated technology seems to hinder, rather than enhance, job performance.
 When technology becomes more frustrating than helpful, that annoyance trickles into the workplace, impacting the way work is approached and completed across the board.

 Tech solutions shouldn’t give you a headache — that’s why they’re called solutions.
 Innovative and streamlined technology tools save their users time, and thus, allow them to create more meaningful relationships with students.